top of page

 Fresh Food for Those in Need

 In 2018 we partnered with City Green, a nonprofit that offers equitable access to healthy food while promoting environmental stewardship and ecologically sustainable communities.
-City Green farms at our South Branch Preserve, and delivers tasty, nutrient-dense organic food at half price to SNAP and WIC cardholders in Paterson and Passaic County.
-In addition, the Community Garden at South Branch Preserve has donated more than 2,000 pounds of locally grown produce to food pantries over the past five years.
+City Green Farms at our South Branch Preserve makes tasty, nutrient-dense organic food affordable to residents of Paterson and Passaic County.
+Also, the Community Garden at South Branch Preserve donates hundreds of pounds of locally grown produce to food pantries every year.

 Planning interns.jpg